 This week marks the passing of artist and friend Connie Fox at the age of 98.
 There will be many fitting testimonies to her, but here is a short remembrance.

-With Bill's death in 2015, our weekly lunches became similar events with Connie.
+With Bill's death in 2015, my weekly lunches with him became similar events with Connie.
 What had been a mostly professional relationship became a close personal one too.

 Earlier this year, with her health declining, I started a 80 x 70 inch canvas in honor of Connie and Bill.
 It had a bittersweet title from the outset, AD BC.
 What started with two figures and later a smaller third, remained largely intact until this week.
 The world that once contained two dear friends had changed and so, too, the painting, with the wistful belief that each of my memories can be packed into this canvas knapsack.